ShristiK/DCSCN-super-resolution-NNFL-Dessign-Project/README.md

 ## Instructions to Run

 ## Data Augmentation
 Execute the following command on dataset of your own choice.
-Three data augmentation techniques have been implemented in data_aug_keras.py.
+Three data augmentation techniques have been implemented in data_augmentation_keras.py.
 The augemented dataset can be found in **data/new_augmented_dataset** folder.

 ```
-# generated augmented dataset
-python data-aug-keras.py --dir='path of dataset-of-your-own-choice'
+python data_augmentation_keras.py --dir='path of dataset-of-your-own-choice'

 ```